Easy Apple Brandy Sticky Toffee Pudding

 Instead of making individual ones where you might not have the dishes for a crowd nor the patience for individual desserts, this recipe is made in a 9×13″ pan and will feed a huge crowd.

 You don’t need much of this decadent cake recipe, just the perfect scoop with the best apple brandy sauce ever and whipped cream or ice cream.
+You could also try our Rum & Raisin Bread Pudding, it also has that nice boozy hit for the holidays.

 This dessert is sweet, gooey, sticky, yummy, brandy ladden and for me one of my best creations to date!
 The richness this dessert has is from brown sugar and a touch of molasses.
 In England they sometimes use treacle which is British molasses.